Skip to main content

 • Scan all files in the specified directory

-• Use default compliance rules (GDPR, SOC2, OWASP)
+• Use default regulations

-• Display results in the terminal
+• Display results in the terminal (table)

 • Show a summary of violations found

-2. Specify Compliance Rules
+2. Specify Regulations

-Scan for specific compliance standards:
+Scan for specific regulations with -r:

 3. Choose Output Format